Imagine virtually experiencing the beaches of Turks and Caicos before booking a trip to visit the destination in reality.

 A doctoral student in the Department of Journalism and Mass Communication, Kim studies how virtual experiences have the potential to transform marketing communication.

 Kim is advised by Dr. Grace Ahn, director of the Games and Virtual Environments Lab (GAVEL) in the Grady College of Journalism and Mass Communication.

-An interdisciplinary research facility, GAVEL takes a human-centered approach to investigating virtual experiences and how they influence the attitudes and behaviors of others.
+An interdisciplinary research facility, GAVEL takes a human-centered approach to investigate virtual experiences and how they influence the attitudes and behaviors of others.
 The lab’s research is focused on how interactions in the virtual world can shift traditional rules and norms of social interactions in the physical world.

 “Because virtual experiences are inherently interactive,” Kim explains, “they have the potential to evoke stronger emotions and facilitate stronger engagement.”

 “My dissertation [research] aims to show that virtual tours can facilitate a mental representation of a mediated environment, a crucial step in constructing attitude and encouraging behaviors,” Kim says.

 When planning a vacation, for example, travelers will often seek advice from friends, relatives, and tourism websites.

 These more traditional advertising platforms offer useful information on various destinations but are often less engaging than using newer media technology.

 “Using virtual tours to promote a travel destination should help consumers engage with the information they are given, thus increasing their desire to experience a destination in person,” he says.